Skip to Main Content

 Using a PGD

-Patient Group Directions NICE Guideline MPG2 (2017) states that you should consider investing in the training of additional non-medical prescribers to enable the redesign of services if necessary.
+Patient Group Directions NICE Guideline MPG2 (2017) states that organisations should consider investing in the training of additional non-medical prescribers to enable the redesign of services if necessary.

 Scenarios when a PGD can be used